 We believe the 21st century deserves a civic experience as seamless as the rest of our lives.
-In this inaugural post, we outline the structural misalignments that led to the creation of SureVoter.
-This is the start of our transparent build, and an invitation to join us on our mission to make our Republic more responsive to "we the people".
+In this inaugural post, we outline the systemic challenges that led to the creation of SureVoter.
+This is the start of our transparent build, an invitation to join us on our mission, and a broader call to action: Let’s restore the bond between citizens and representatives.
+It starts with better tools

 The American experiment was an act of profound innovation.
 Our nation's founders were the true entrepreneurs of their day, using the best tools available—ink, parchment, and the speed of a horse—to solve a massive logistics problem in representation: Distance.